Karusader/L.E.A.D./README.md

 + Barcode Scanning

 # How It Works
-## Google Web App & DigiKey API Integration
+## DigiKey API Integration
-The system interfaces with DigiKey’s API via a Google Web App.
-When a user inputs a part number, L.E.A.D. sends a request to the Google Web App, which acts as a bridge between the software and DigiKey's API.
+The system interfaces with DigiKey’s API.
+When a user inputs a part number, L.E.A.D. sends a request to DigiKey's API.
 The response includes detailed product information such as pricing, stock availability, manufacturer details, and datasheets.
 This data is then stored in the component catalog for future reference.

 ## Barcode Parsing & Manual Entry
 The system supports barcode scanning to quickly decode component information.
 The barcode decoder extracts part numbers and quantities, which are then verified against the existing database.
 If a part is not found in DigiKey’s database, users are given the option to manually add it.
 The system also automatically assigns storage locations for newly added parts.